 English: Oakbrook’s language arts curriculum focuses on four areas.
 Reading Comprehension is built through the purposeful teaching of reading strategies and text analysis of works of classic authors as well as contemporary authors.
 Vocabulary is increased through contextual study and through the instruction of vocabulary-building strategies.
 Writing is developed though assignments which relate to selections read in the literature text.
 Supporting an opinion, comparison/contrast, and research skills are emphasized.
 Grammar is consistently addressed through reading/writing assignments as an integral part of the clear communication of ideas.

 World Languages: Fifth, sixth, and seventh grade students study their chosen language (Spanish or German) two or three days per week.
 Students continue to improve their understanding of the spoken language and begin to work more with the written language.
 This rigorous study of vocabulary and grammar is combined with a fun-filled study of Spanish or German culture.
 Eighth graders receive a unit of high school credit for their daily in-depth level one study of their chosen language.
 Students have the opportunity to practice their skills in the annual World Language Literary Meet.

 Technology: Fifth, sixth, and seventh grade students attend computer class two or three times a week.
 Students become more proficient at using computer tools and learning to apply those tools in the classroom.
-In addition to the computer lab, students use iPads to access most of their textbooks and use various Apps to enhance their productivity and understanding.
+In addition to the computer lab, students use iPads and Chromebooks to access most of their textbooks and use various Apps to enhance their productivity and understanding.
 Students also may participate in graphic design or choose robotics class as an elective and/or be a member of the robotics team.

 Fine Arts: All students have the opportunity to explore their visual and/or performing arts interests in classes such as band, chorus, drama, art, graphic design, and dance.
 Students in Middle School may also audition for our annual spring musical.